kevins981/kevins981.github.io/_posts/2022-01-22-google_large_scale_jeffd.markdown

 I start taking notes after the 38 minute mark, after the speaker finishes introducing mapreduce and BigTable.
 These specific tools will be studied in separate posts.

+# The Big Ideas
+- Having a solid understanding of fundemental building blocks is critical for performing effective performance estimations.
+This include understanding common system numbers, design patterns, data structures, and key system components.

 # System Building Experiences
 1. **Divide large systems into smaller services**
     - Simpler sw dev: few dependencies (?), easy to update individual services,